vishnubhotlatejasri-droid/Password-generator/README.md

 # Password-generator
-A password generator is a software tool or online service that creates random, strong passwords using algorithms to combine letters, numbers, and symbols.
+A password generator is a compact web app built with HTML, CSS, and JavaScript that creates secure, random passwords based on user preferences like length and character types.​